OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/optimization_histories/screencast/script.md

 ## Motivation

 Say that in practice you should always run at least two optimizers and compare them in a criterion plot.
-Typically much more than that.
+Typically many more than that.

 ## Criterion plot for multiple optimizations